 Separating waste at the station

 Since 2015, our cleaning staff have been collecting newspapers and magazines separately.
 These are then recycled.
 Starting with the new timetable for 2017, the first trains with facilities for waste separation will start running in the South-East of the Netherlands.
-Starting on 1 January 2017, we will ask our passengers to place newspapers and magazines in the luggage racks once they have finished reading them.
+Starting on 1 January 2017, we request that our passengers place newspapers and magazines in the luggage racks once they have finished reading them.
 This way, multiple passengers will be able to read the same newspaper, which is good for the environment.
 Moreover, this way the newspapers will remain clean and dry, which makes them easier to recycle.

 Separating waste in shops: Swill